 C. Soft Plastic Baits:

-Soft plastic baits come in a variety of shapes, sizes, and colors, including worms, grubs, creature baits, and swimbaits.
+Soft plastic baits come in a variety of shapes, sizes, and colours, including worms, grubs, creature baits, and swimbaits.
 They are versatile and can be rigged in different ways, such as Texas rigging or Carolina rigging.
 Soft plastic baits are highly effective in imitating natural prey and can entice a wide range of fish species.

 Tips For Choosing The Right Knot And Lure Combination